Hollumidhe/system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Task 7 - Create a script that creates a new global variable.
 * Task 8 - Every addition to true knowledge is an addition to human power.
 * Task 9 - Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
+* Task 10 - Love is anterior to life, posterior to death, initial of creation, and the exponent of breath.